approximateinference/approximateinference.github.io/README.md

 > [!IMPORTANT]
 > When starting for a new year, copy the current `src/pages/*` into something like `src/pages/2025/*`.
 Then, update link to use `/2025/` prefix.
 Also, update `src/components/layout/Header.astro` to include the archived year `<a href="/2025/">AABI 2025</a>` or so.

+> [!IMPORTANT]
+> Make sure to work on a branch first (e.g. `2026`) and test locally.
+When it's merged or you push to `master`, the website will be published.
+So, only do so when ready.

 ## How-Tos

 ### Updating call of papers (CfP)